 Who We Are.
 What We Stand For.

 Dance Gap Year aims to help dancers DIG DEEP within one's movement practice and DISCOVER MORE of society through means of dance, art and community engagement.

 Dance Gap Year, founded by Pizarts, provides an enriched, diverse & global learning environment for emerging dancers, choreographers and educators.
 Established in 2014, the program located in New York City, Los Angeles & Abroad brings together creative minds from around the world to learn, create and share with the public.
 We have a staff of highly experienced and worldly teachers who generously pass on their knowledge and expertise with participants.
-In 2020, we launched our first Dance Gap Year 150-Hr Virtual Certificate Program through the United Nations International Council of Dance, making it possible for more students to participate in our programs.
+In 2020, we launched our first Dance Gap Year 150 hour virtual program certified through the United Nations International Council of Dance.
+As of January 2021, dancers can apply for the Bronx Artist Residency live-in location as an alternative to doing the program virtually.

 DIVERSIFY YOUR DANCE TRAINING